fanbyprinciple/d2l-fanbyprinciple/ch8_recurrent_neural_networks/readme.md

 Give an example for when a latent autoregressive model might be needed to capture the dynamic of the data.
 (In stock market!)
+# Text preprocessing

+1. Load text as strings into memory.
+2. Split strings into tokens (e.g., words and characters).
+3. Build a table of vocabulary to map the split tokens to numerical indices.
+4. Convert text into sequences of numerical indices so they can be manipulated by models easily.

+### Exercises

+1. Tokenization is a key preprocessing step.
+It varies for different languages.
+Try to find another three commonly used methods to tokenize text.
+    TreeBankWordTokenizer: It separates the word using spaces and punctuation.
+    PunktWordTokenizer: It does not separate punctuation from the word
+    WordPunktTokenizer: It separate punctuation from the word

+2. In the experiment of this section, tokenize text into words and vary the min_freq arguments of the Vocab instance.
+How does this affect the vocabulary size?

+    as min_freq increases vocabulary size decreases apparently.

+can we try and implement this: https://www.kaggle.com/smokingkrils/preprocessing-visualizations-and-accuracy#